-If you don’t have a blog… you should really consider starting one.
+If you don’t have an author website… you should really consider starting one.
 This is one of the key starting points for a modern author.
 Establishing yourself online and building a following can give you a big boost when you finally decide to self-publish.
 And if you’re interested in traditional publishing, you’ll almost always need an audience to land a book deal with a meaningful advance.

 One question I hear a lot is “But what should I blog about?”

 If you’re writing fiction, you can publish short stories, information about the topics you write about, and details from your own life to help your readers learn to like and trust you.

 If you’re writing non-fiction, you can start sharing insights around or adjacent to the topics you plan to write books about.
 A business author writing a book about side hustle success might write a blog post called “5 Habits that Will Make You More Productive at Work.”
 A food blogger with an upcoming cookbook might share a lasagna recipe that will be featured in the published version.